Seabreeze Samoa is a truly idyllic choice for a South Pacific holiday

 Apia Township – visit the markets, restaurants, cafes, STA Cultural Village and Robert Louis Stevenson’s museum.
 Take the 50 minute hike to the top of the mountain for breathtaking views of Apia and visit the grave of the man himself!

-Dive trips – There are several PADI certified operators on the North Coast of Upolu who offer SCUBA and snorkel trips to Samoa’s beautiful reefs.
+Dive trips – There are several only one PADI certified operator on the North Coast of Upolu who offer SCUBA and snorkel trips to Samoa’s beautiful reefs.

-Piula Cave Pool – a natural lava tube cave containing a spring-fed pool which flows out into the sea, located beneath the historic Methodist Chapel at Piula on the north coast of Upolu island.
+Piula Cave Pool – a natural lava tube cave containing a spring-fed pool which flows out into the sea, located beneath the historic Methodist Chapel at Piula on the north coast of Upolu island, great for a refreshing swim !

 Sopoaga Falls – Admire the thundering cascade of Sopoaga Falls from an observation deck set in manicured gardens full of native plants and trees.
 There is also an area for umu demonstrations and coconut husking.